w3c/wcag2ict/comments-on-definitions-in-wcag-2.2-glossary-in-appendix-a.md

 <div class="example">_Example:_ The word guava in the following sentence “One of the notable exports is guava” is a link.
 The link could lead to a definition of guava, a chart listing the quantity of guava exported or a photograph of people harvesting guava.
 Until the link is activated, all readers are unsure and the person with a disability is not at any disadvantage.</div></DD></DL>

 #### dfn-assistive-technologies

+##### Guidance When Applying “assistive technologies” to Non-Web Documents and Software

 This applies directly as written and as described in the WCAG 2.2 glossary, replacing “acts as a user agent” with “acts stand-alone”, replacing “mainstream user agent\[s\]” with “mainstream information and communication technologies (ICT)” (later “mainstream ICT\[s\])”, and replacing “Web content” with “content”.